 Why Quedlinburg?
 The better question is why not Quedlinburg?
-This quaint medieval German town close to the Harz mountains, is filled with historic half-timbered houses, a massive castle complex, and plenty of cute places to eat and drink.
+This quaint medieval German town close to the Harz mountains is filled with historic half-timbered houses, a massive castle complex, and plenty of cute places to eat and drink.
 Wander aimlessly along the cobblestoned streets, observe the local action in the Market Square, and sip local brews at Brauhaus Ludde.
-I visited Quedlinburg in the summer, but can imagine how lovely it must be in winter when Christmas market season’s in full swing.
+I visited Quedlinburg in the summer but can imagine how lovely it must be in winter when the Christmas market season is in full swing.
 (215 kilometers from Berlin)

 Why Rostock?
 More exciting day trips from Berlin?
-If you fancy a day breathing in fresh sea air, head north to Rostock.
-Here you can walk along the picturesque Rostocker Stadthafen (harbour front), tour different cathedrals, and experience nautical themed events like the Hanse Sail.
+If you fancy a day breathing in the fresh sea air, head north to Rostock.
+Here you can walk along the picturesque Rostocker Stadthafen (harbor front), tour different cathedrals, and experience nautical-themed events like the Hanse Sail.
 Rostock will always hold a special place in my heart as it was one of the first day trips I took from Berlin after moving to Germany in 2011.
-Check out what how Rostock transforms during the Hanse Sail and read, Getting Medieval In Rostock, Germany.
+Check out how Rostock transforms during the Hanse Sail and read, Getting Medieval In Rostock, Germany.
 (235 kilometers from Berlin)

 Book a hotel in Rostock or go on a guided tour: